DataBiosphere/toil/docs/developingWorkflows/developing.rst

 FileID
 ------

-This object is a small wrapper around Python's builtin string class.
+The :class:`toil.fileStore.FileID` class is a small wrapper around Python's builtin string class.
 It is used to represent a file's ID in the file store, and has a ``size`` attribute that is the file's size in bytes.
 This object is returned by ``importFile`` and ``writeGlobalFile``.